eugenesnr/desktop-java-app/readme.txt

 login.java file has to run inorder for the code to work. used phpMyAdmin, please import the mySQL library into netbeans.

+used XAMP and netbeans for this mini project